zzxwill/oss/intl.en-US/API Reference/Multipart upload operations/UploadPart.md

 After initiating a Multipart Upload event, you can upload data in parts based on the specified object name and Upload ID.
 Each uploaded part has a part number ranging from 1 to 10,000.

 For the same Upload ID, this part number identifies not only this part of data but also the location of this part in the entire file.
 If you upload new data using the same part number, OSS overwrites the existing data identified by this part number.
-Except the last part, the minimum size of other parts is 100 KB.
-The size of the last part is not restricted.
+The number of parts ranges from 1 to 10,000.
+The size of a single part ranges from 100 KB to 5 GB, while the last part can be less than 100 KB.

 ## Request syntax {#section_efc_3px_wdb .section}